 The Cisco Nexus 5500 now supports policy-based routing (PBR).
 PBR allows you to configure a defined policy for IPv4 and IPv6 traffic flows, lessening reliance on routes derived from routing protocols.

-documents, configuration limits (verified scalability) for several Layer 2 switching functions has increased.
+As documented in the release specific Verified Scalability for Cisco Nexus 5500 Series documents, configuration limits (verified scalability) for several Layer 2 switching functions has increased.
 Verified and maximum limits have changed for some features, including:

 You can use the vPC shutdown command to isolate a switch from the vPC complex.
 The switch can then be debugged, reloaded, or removed physically, without affecting the vPC traffic going through the nonisolated switch.

 Support added for the IEEE 802.1X, which provides a client-server-based access control and authentication protocol that restricts unauthorized devices from connecting to a LAN through publicly accessible ports.
 The authentication server authenticates each client connected to a switch port before making available any services offered by the switch or the LAN.